Real Meaning of “Hallelujah” Song By Leonard Cohen? (Lyrics Analysis)

 “A blaze of light” could be a reference to divine power coming from above.
 “Hallelujah” in its simplest meaning is a praise to the Lord, despite the lyrics having a different meaning.

 Leonard Cohen has been singing about different versions of ‘Hallelujah’ in this song so far.
 He has sung of ‘broken Hallelujahs’ and ‘holy Hallelujahs.’

 Leonard Cohen, although well versed with the Bible and Lord, still questions the existence of God.
 Maybe this stems from him being trampled down by love.

-What he has learnt from love so far is to get revenge.
+What he has learned from love so far is to get revenge.
 He talks about shooting at the lover who outdrew you.
 Outdraw means to draw a gun out and shoot first.
-So Cohen has been dumped and all he learnt was to get back at them for hurting him.
+So Cohen has been dumped and all he learned was to get back at them for hurting him.

 Cohen stands a broken man from love in this last verse of the epic ballad “Hallelujah.”

 The singer says he did his best to win over this love.
 He wasn’t feeling love as he has been broken and hurt before.
 So resort to ‘touch’ or sex in order to feel something.
 He even claimed that he has not come to play around.
 But nothing worked in the end.

 At the end of it all, the singer has nothing left to do but sing this song of praise to the Lord.
 He will be screaming Hallelujah to the Lord to mask his pain.

 Due to the many references to the Bible and Biblical stories, this song is often mistaken as a religious song.
 But it has a very sexual undertone and has very little to do with praising religion, except for the ‘Glory to the Lord’ Hebrew translation.